javahonk/SpringBoot_JWT_Authrization_Service/README.md

 # SpringBoot_JWT_Authrization_Service

-This branch is code generate new JWT token and validata token genererated from AUTH0 as well belwo are step:
+This branch will generate new JWT token and validata token genererated from AUTH0 as well belwo are step:

 1. If you want to generate new token
    - Take latest code